PhD in Theoretical and Applied Mechanics

 MSE 492 Fundamentals of Laboratory Safety is required and students are expected to complete the course within their first academic year.
 Students who completed an MS at UIUC and took this course as part of the MS do not need to repeat it.

 Scheduled approximately one year after the qualifying exam.
 To schedule your exam, download the Guidelines for, and the administration of, the Doctoral Preliminary Examination and the Doctoral Final Examination.
 Students should submit Form A (for Preliminary Examination) to the MechSE Graduate Office (166 MEB) at least 3 weeks prior to the approximate exam date.
 Form B, along with an electronic copy of the proposal should be submitted to the MechSE Graduate Office at least one week prior to the exam.
+Until further notice, all exams are done online, (Zoom is preferred).
+The process to report exam results is as follows:

 STAGE 3: THESIS AND FINAL EXAMINATION